kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

   an IDS or any custom tool for further processing of that information.
   With the introduction of `deny` rules, it may make sense to incorporate the cluster-scoped policy resources with a new field, say `loggingPolicy`, to determine whether a connection matching a particular rule/policy must be logged or not.
 - **Rule identifier**: In order to collect traffic statistics corresponding to a rule, it is necessary to identify the rule which allows/denies that traffic.
   This helps administrators figure the impact of the rules written in a cluster-scoped policy resource.
 Thus, the ability to uniquely identify a rule within a cluster-scoped policy resource becomes very important.
-  This can be addressed by introducing a field, say `name`, per `ClusterNetworkPolicy` and`DefaultNetworkPolicy` ingress/egress rule.
+  This can be addressed by introducing a field, say `name`, per `ClusterNetworkPolicy` and `ClusterDefaultNetworkPolicy` ingress/egress rule.
 - **Node Selector**: Cluster administrators and developers want to write policies that apply to cluster nodes or host network pods.
-This can be addressed by introducing nodeSelector field under `appliedTo` field of the `ClusterNetworkPolicy` and `DefaultNetworkPolicy` spec. `DefaultNetworkPolicy` is a better candidate compared to K8s `NetworkPolicy` for introducing this field as nodes are cluster level resources.
+This can be addressed by introducing nodeSelector field under `appliedTo` field of the `ClusterNetworkPolicy` and `ClusterDefaultNetworkPolicy` spec.
+  `ClusterDefaultNetworkPolicy` is a better candidate compared to K8s `NetworkPolicy` for introducing this field as nodes are cluster level resources.

 ## Design Details